 Translation from Resursbegär (Demand for Resources 1992 p 32-33).

-I observe a stone = utterance that is intelligible for an other person
+2 I observe a stone = the word 'stone' (uttered, written etc.) i.e. intelligible for an other person

 The dichotomy observation/understanding hence cannot be upheld because there does not exist a theoretically defendable difference.
 What is usually expressed in language games as understanding is a historical - and often hierarchical - aspect of a particular phenomenon/association.
 Thus it is not surprising that Carl Popper and John C. Eccles tend to use culture-evolutionary interpretations to make pre-civilized human cultures fit in Popper´s World 1 to World 3 system of intellectual transition.

 "Subliminal" selection of what we want to interpret as meaningful